Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/assignment/hardware_instruction.rst

 ====================

 You should be familiar with the project task through simulation.
 As a group, you can now fine-tune the best solution to control a real quadrotor in cluttered environments.
+Compared to the simulation, you will find that you may have to adjust your algorithms so that they can be executed in real-time on the hardware.
-Keep in mind that the sensor signals on the actual drone are noisy and less accurate than in simulation.
+You should also keep in mind that the sensor signals on the actual drone are noisy and less accurate than in simulation.
-You will demonstrate its performance live at the end of the course.
+You will lastly present your algorithm and demonstrate its performance live on the real Crazyflie at the end of the course.

-Learning objective
+Learning objectives
 ------------------
-- controlling a plug-and-play drone
+- Controlling a plug-and-play drone
-- interfacing with the Python library to control the drone
+- Interfacing with the Python library to control the drone
-- learning the difference between simulation and real drone
+- Learning the difference between code deployment in simulation and on the real drone
-- mastering different flight phases in the real world
+- Mastering different flight phases in the real world
-- reporting performance results in a scientific manner
+- Reporting performance results in a scientific manner

 Final demonstration
 -------------------
+The final tasks which you will be graded on for this hardware practical are the following:
 - Short presentation (4 slides max)
 - Video recording of one of your trials in an obstacle-rich environment
-- Demonstration on May 30: 3 trials with obstacles (**best grade counts**), and each trial must be completed with only one battery
+- Demonstration on May 28th: 3 trials with obstacles (**best grade counts**), and each trial must be completed with only one battery

 Presentation
 ------------